Bhavna Limbachia

-Bhavna Jayanty Limbachia (born 21 April 1984) is a British actress.
-She is known for her roles as Alia Khan in the BBC comedy Citizen Khan (2012–2016) and Rana Habeeb in the ITV soap opera Coronation Street (2016–2019).
+Bhavna Jayanty Limbachia (born 21 April 1984) is an English actress.
+She is known for her roles in the BBC comedy Citizen Khan (2012–2016), the ITV soap opera Coronation Street (2016–2019), the ITV series Ridley (2022–2024), and the Sky Max series Brassic (2022–2025).

 Early life and education

 Limbachia was born in Preston, Lancashire in 1984 to an Indian-born mother and a Kenyan-born father, both of Indian origins.
 She is a Hindu.

 Limbachia studied photography, fashion and textiles at college, then moved onto a degree course in Costume Design at Bretton Hall, an affiliate college of the University of Leeds.

 Before going into acting, Limbachia worked in costume departments on several film sets including Chicken Tikka Masala in 2005, Bradford Riots in 2006 as a costume trainee, and All Day Breakfast in 2008.
 In 2010, she set up her own business designing and selling vintage clothing and accessories.

 Limbachia worked for Trading Standards and saved up money to do an acting course at the Manchester School of Acting.